Weak approximation and the Hilbert property for Campana points: CWWA and CHP

 \subsection{Hilbert property}

-In this section we introduce thin sets and the Hilbert property and we prove Theorem \ref{cwwathm}.
+In this section we introduce thin sets and the Hilbert property (an excellent reference for which is \cite{SER}) and we prove Theorem \ref{cwwathm}.
 As mentioned in the introduction, the motivation for studying thin sets of Campana points is twofold: to understand from a geometric perspective their ubiquity, and to better understand the exceptional set in \cite[Conj.~1.1]{PSTVA}.
 An assumption forced by this conjecture (see \cite[\S3.4]{PSTVA}) is that the set of Campana points itself (on the orbifold of interest) is not thin.
-However, little is known regarding thin sets of Campana points and integral points aside from the result of Browning--Yamagishi \cite[Thm.~1.3]{BY} mentioned earlier and work of Coccia on integral points on affine cubic surfaces \cite{C}.
+However, little is known regarding thin sets of Campana points and integral points aside from the result of Browning and Yamagishi \cite[Thm.~1.3]{BY} mentioned earlier and work of Coccia on integral points on affine cubic surfaces \cite{C}.

 Let $V$ be a variety defined over a field $F$ of characteristic zero, and let $A \subset V\left(F\right)$. \begin{mydef} We say that $A$ is of \emph{type I} if $A \subset W\left(F\right)$ for some proper closed subset $W$ of $V$, i.e.\ $A$ is not dense in $V$.